-Amy Kleine oversees the Weinberg Foundation’s work in the areas of housing and community services, which encompasses housing opportunities, health care, behavioral health, case management, and financial assistance for people experiencing homelessness, people with disabilities, veterans, and other vulnerable populations.
-Ms. Kleine partners with nonprofit organizations on capital, program, and operating grants to advance this important work.
+Amy Kleine oversees the Weinberg Foundation’s work focused on housing to advance the goals of creating new housing opportunities and maintaining housing stability for people experiencing homelessness, people with disabilities, veterans, and other vulnerable populations.
+Ms. Kleine partners with nonprofit organizations on capital, program, and operating grants to implement this important work.

 Her most recent position before joining The Weinberg Foundation in 2008 was with Jhpiego, an international nonprofit organization affiliated with Johns Hopkins University.
 Ms. Kleine managed the global Cervical Cancer Prevention Program, implementing low-cost screen-and-treat programs in numerous countries.
 Ms. Kleine’s other duties with Jhpiego included program officer for the US government-funded ACCESS Maternal and Newborn Health Program and team leader for the Asia/Near East region.
 Ms. Kleine served with the United States Peace Corps in Morocco as a community health volunteer from 1997-1999 and the United States Crisis Corps in San Isidro, Nicaragua, where she worked as a community development agent.